 Reality Hits Hard

-As a husband reading what Ronna wrote, it can be a real slap of reality.
-One year, one month, one week, one day seems too long to go through this, and yet, many of you know, this is just the beginning of a long season… a very long, long season of difficulties, for your wife and for you!
+If you’re a husband reading what Ronna wrote, it can be a real slap of reality.
+One year, one month, one week, one day seems too long to go through this.
+And yet, many of you know, this is just the beginning of a long season.
+It’s a very long, long season of difficulties, for your wife and for you!

-Sometimes we wish that every marriage could come with a manual on “what to do if…” but unfortunately it doesn’t.
+We wish that marriages could come with a manual on “what to do if…” but unfortunately they don’t.

-However, we live in a day and age where we aren’t left entirely alone as far as not having any information available to help us!
-We are blessed to live in a world where some people have lived through a few things and have learned through a few things, and are willing to pass on to others (such as ourselves) what they have learned.
+However, we live in a time where we aren’t left entirely alone as far as not having any information available to help us!
+Many people have lived through a few things and have learned through a few things.
+Fortunately, they are willing to pass on to others (such as ourselves) what they have learned.

-Below you will find a link to the helpful web site of Family Life Today where they have posted this article for your reading pleasure … or maybe we should say for your “survival.”
+Below you will find a link to the helpful web site of Family Life Today.
+On their web site they have posted the following article for your reading pleasure.
+Or maybe we should say, it’s for your “survival.”

-As you read through the article ask God to show you what information you can apply to your marriage that will best help you and your wife.
+As you read through this linked article ask God to show you what information you can apply to your marriage:

-The next article we recommend you read is written by a woman named Magnolia, who had a conversation with a man named Andy on the subject of Peri-menopause (which is a type of pre-menopause).
-Having gone through this herself, Magnolia explains to Andy a lot of things that you may find helpful to know as well.
+The next article we recommend you read is written by a woman named Magnolia.
+She had a conversation with a man named Andy on the subject of Peri-menopause (which is a type of pre-menopause).
+Having gone through this herself, Magnolia explains to Andy a lot of things that you may find helpful to know, as well.

-While this article isn’t approached from a Christian perspective, it’s still very enlightening and worth gleaning through.
+While this article isn’t approached from a Christian perspective, it’s worth gleaning through.

-Plus, below is another link to an article that gives instructions how to give support to your wife during this tim in your lives together.
+Below is another link to an article that gives instructions how to give support to your wife during this time in your lives together.
 Please click onto the ehow.com link to read: